 Again Sano blushed.
 “I… I couldn’t.
 Kenshin… it wouldn’t be right…”

 “Well, if celibacy is worth the strong possibility of failure, good night.”
 Saitou started to turn as if to go back to his bedroom.

 It wasn’t his first kiss, but it couldn’t have been anything more than his eighth… and it sure as hell felt like the first.
-Might as well have been the first, for the mixture of uncertainty, awkwardness, nervous elation, and absolutely uncontrollable physical response that was involved.
-Saitou, on the other hand, just stood there motionless.
+Might as well have been the first, for the mixture of uncertainty, awkwardness, nervous elation, and absolutely uncontrollable physical response involved.
 The tobacco and soba taste of the officer’s mouth and the warm sensation of his lips was surprisingly pleasant, and Sano dragged the kiss on longer than he’d meant to.
+Saitou, on the other hand, stood there motionless.

-When he finally pulled back and asked, “How’s that?” it was with a bravado that was at least three quarters falsified.
+When he finally pulled back and asked, “How’s that?” it was with a bravado that was at least three quarters feigned.